The best customer experience content delivered right to your inbox.

-In fact, cloud-based CCaaS platforms are required to adhere to stringent privacy laws like HIPAA, SOC, ISO 27001, and PCI DSS.
+In fact, cloud-based contact center service providers are required to adhere to stringent privacy and security laws and standards like HIPAA, SOC, ISO 27001, and PCI DSS.
 Each of these laws gives CCaaS platforms a competitive edge over on-site legacy systems that aren’t required to follow the same protocols or laws.
 However, UJET is uniquely positioned above other CCaaS platforms as our CRM data unification significantly reduces the effort associated with keeping the contact center compliant with global data residency laws and data sovereignty requirements.

 In addition, virtual agents can be leveraged to protect customer data: Instead of a customer having to give their personally identifiable information (PII) to an agent, they can give that information to an AI-powered virtual agent, further minimizing security risks.